matiasmagni/selenium-simple-example/README.md

 ## Documentation

-This example implements TestNG library, so you can select the driver you want as well.
-Browser is configured as default with Chrome.
+This example implements TestNG in Selenium-java, so you can select the web driver you want as well.
+The browser is configured as default with Chrome.

+The configuration is located in the path:

+    ./src/main/java/org.example/InstallWebDrivers.java
+## Download from Maven Libraries and install dependencies

+Go to -> "File" -> "Project structure" -> "New project library" -> "From Maven" ... and then download/install the following libraries as its describes bellow:

+* org.seleniumhq.selenium:selenium-java
+* io.github.bonigarcia:webdrivermanager
+* org.junit.jupiter:junit-jupiter
+* com.tesults.testng:tesults.testng

 ## Run the test

-Run Main.chromeTest or enter shift+F10 on keyboard to start the test.
+Run a particular test or press shift+F10 keys to start the test.

-## Install Libraries

-Go to project structure -> "New project library" and then search as its describes bellow:

-seleniumhq.selenium --> seleniumhq.selenium-java
-io.github.bonigarcia --> io.github.bonigarcia:webdrivermanager
-testng: com.testng

-Finally install all dependencies.
+You may be able to execute as mode debug or just run it.
+So you can select the mode and run as following bellow:

+Enter at Login.java or Main.java files located in the path:

+    ./src/main/java/org.example
+After that, right click in some test method and select run or debug mode.